SeanKilleen/seankilleen.github.io/_posts/2015-01-20-excel-tip-Merge-cells-but-only-for-specific-rows.md

 title: 'Excel Tip: Merge Cells, but for One Row at a Time'
 date: 2015-01-20 09:07:00.000000000 -05:00
-excerpt: "I might be late to the game, but I had no idea you could merge only for certain rows."
 comments: true
 redirect_from:
  - /2015/01/excel-tip-Merge-cells-but-only-for-specific-rows%20-%20Copy/